Best Harness for Staffordshire Bull Terriers - Quick view

-The harness also comes in a number of different colours/designs and feature interchangeable Velcro panels that can be ordered with custom text as shown below.
+The harness also comes in a number of different colours/designs and feature interchangeable Velcro panels that can be ordered with custom text as shown above.

 The Ruffwear harness is great for stopping your rambunctious staffy from pulling you down the street.
 It features two lead attachments points: one in the front and one in the back.

 This is beneficial to a staffy in training because the front attachment will allow you to have full control over your staffy’s ability to pull.
 Then, when you’re comfortable with their progress, you can switch to the back attachment without buying a whole new harness, which gives your staffy more freedom.

 The Ruffwear harness has a padded chest and belly panel to make sure your staffy’s comfortable on their walks.
 In addition, the four adjustment points makes it easy to find the perfect fit for your staffy.

 For practicality reasons, the Ruffwear harness offers a built-in pocket where you can put things like ID tags (must always be present on your dog) for collar-free activities.
 There’s no need for a collar for your staffy with this comfortable and affordable harness.